dispatchrabbi/trackbear/README.md

 Polar bear photo by <a href="https://unsplash.com/@hansjurgen007?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Hans-Jurgen Mager</a> on <a href="https://unsplash.com/photos/polar-bear-on-snow-covered-ground-during-daytime-qQWV91TTBrE?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>.

 Thank you to the Overachievers Discord Chat for alpha-testing this and providing many good suggestions.
+Thank you to many, many other people for suggesting new features and finding bugs.
 See ACKNOWLEDGEMENTS.md and CHANGELOG.md for a list!